EVORA-project/evora-ontology/models/docs/targetedAntigen.md

 # Slot: targeted antigen (targetedAntigen)

-_Specific molecular structure or epitope recognized and bound by an antibody_
+_Specific molecular structure or epitope recognized and bound by an antibody._